saemirii/checkmate.github.io/README.md

 3. Fix current bugs (view issues tab)

 ## Tools of the Trade
 Hosted on Vercel, Checkmate has implemented the Tailwind framework to help with mobile styling and code efficiency.
-Moreover, the website will soon use nextJS and mongoDB as a temporary database to save data and logins.
+Moreover, the website will soon use nextJS and mongoDB as a database to save data and logins!